ahc2483/ServiceTasks/README.md

 ServiceTasks
 ================

-Offers the ability to schedule commands to be sent, using the NServiceBus Task framework
+Offers the ability to schedule commands to be sent from a running NServiceBus endpoint.

 Example Configuration